fredneedsausername/ServerPhone/README.md

 Each message it is sent in mind with the fact that the user is currently in a specific directory, so, for example, if a message with [`LIST_FILES_AND_DIRECTORIES`](ServerTelefono/src/fredver/ioutils/HeaderTitle.java) header is sent, then it will list all the files and directories in that specific directory.

 ### Receiving and sending files
-if the server or the client are communicating raw file data, base85 encoding of the files data is used.<br>
+When the server or the client are communicating raw data, base85 encoding of the files data is used.<br>
 Why?
 Because sending raw data does not leave free characters to use as delimiters to differentiate between the different files' data and filenames, when transmitting multiple of them with the same message.<br>
 <br>
 Then why not Base64?<br>